(taken from a manuscript written circa 1972)

 added monies as its finances permitted.
 Turkey raffles and other features

 chairman of the Building Fund Committee.
-Offers of land sites where
+Offers of land sites were

 received from D.D.
 Bean and local townspeople.